top of page

 Negative self-talk severely impacts athletic performance when left unchecked.
 One of the most effective CBT tools for addressing this issue is the thought record—a structured approach to capturing and analyzing unproductive thinking patterns.
 A comprehensive thought record typically includes four essential elements:

-Through identifying "hot thoughts"—those that carry the strongest emotional charge—athletes can recognize how statements like "You're going to blow it today" or "You don't belong out here" directly undermine performance.
+Through identifying "hot thoughts," athletes can recognize how statements like "You're going to blow it today" or "You don't belong out here" directly undermine performance.
 This self-awareness creates the necessary foundation for cognitive change.

 Reframing Techniques for Performance-Related Beliefs